 Where to find a short-term loan

-- Banks often offer personal loans, though the available amounts and repayment terms vary.
-Keep in mind that you might have to be an existing customer to borrow from a particular bank.
+- Banks typically offer personal loans, although the available amounts and repayment terms vary.
+To apply and qualify for a loan, you might have to be an existing bank customer, though this isn’t always the case.

-- Credit unions are nonprofit organizations — as such, they sometimes offer lower interest rates than banks.
-You’ll need to be a member of the credit union to take out a loan.
+- Credit unions are member-owned, not-for-profit organizations — as such, they sometimes offer lower interest rates than banks.
+But you’ll need to be a credit union member to take out a loan from one.

 Learn More: Where to Get a Personal Loan